satyamtg/atlan_assignment/README.md

 The project uses docker compose to create the containers and expose these ports.
 This can eaisly be deployed on Kubernetes using `kompose` or `kubectl` (after convertion of the resources though)

-A pre-made docker image can be found [here](https://hub.docker.com/repository/docker/satyamtg/atlan_assignment) and the kubernetes resource file to apply that using kubectl can be found [here]()
+A pre-made docker image can be found [here](https://hub.docker.com/repository/docker/satyamtg/atlan_assignment) and the kubernetes resource files to apply that using kubectl can be found [here](kubernetes)

+The USER ID and PASSWORD for flower are `user` and `test` respectively